BitcoinDesign/Guide/guide/getting-started/technology-primer.md

 # Bitcoin technology primer

-It can take many years to understand bitcoin in every detail, but luckily you don’t need to know everything to design great products.
-Let’s look at the most important ideas and technologies behind Bitcoin by answering some basic questions.
+It can take many years to understand Bitcoin in every detail, but luckily you don't need to know everything to design great products.
+Let's look at the most important ideas and technologies behind Bitcoin by answering some basic questions.

 ## Is it Bitcoin or bitcoin?